cocoisland/node-auth1-guided/README.md

-# Node Auth 1 Guided Project
+# Node Auth 1 Guided Project using express-session and pass session id from server to client in cookie

 Guided project for **Node Auth 1** Module.